-- (1) Possess a Bachelor of Education degree from an accredited postsecondary institution; - (2) Present a minimum AGPA of 2.0; - (3) Be in satisfactory standing in their previous postsecondary institution; - (4) Meet the English Language proficiency requirements as specified in §13.3.
+- Possess a Bachelor of Education degree from an accredited postsecondary institution; - (2) Present a minimum AGPA of 2.0; - (3) Be in satisfactory standing in their previous postsecondary institution; - (4) Meet the English Language proficiency requirements as specified in §13.3.

-In certain circumstances, practising teachers from outside Alberta may be admitted as Special Students to meet the certification requirements specified by the Alberta Department of Education.
+In certain circumstances, practising teachers from outside Alberta may be admitted as Special Students to meet the certification requirements specified by Alberta Education.
 Students in these cases must be recommended by the Teacher Certification and Development Branch of Alberta Education.
 Priority in admissions is given to applicants to degree programs.